sagemath/sage/src/doc/en/developer/git_basic.rst

 Git Basics
 ==========

 .. _section-git-ssh:

 Git authentication through SSH
 ==============================

-In order to push changes securely to a remote repository, git uses public-key cryptography.
+In order to push changes securely to a remote repository, Git uses public-key cryptography.
 This section will show you how to set up the necessary cryptographic keys for Secure Shell (SSH).

 Generating your SSH Keys
 ------------------------

-Check whether you have already have suitable SSH keys by inspecting ``.ssh`` directory in your home directory.
+Check whether you already have suitable SSH keys by inspecting ``.ssh`` directory in your home directory.
 If you don't have suitable SSH keys yet, you can create a key pair with the ``ssh-keygen`` tool.